What is a central heating inhibitor and do you need it?

 These home kits can be used to measure the concentration of inhibitors in your system.

-If you have just drained your system to flush out a radiator, for example, then you should add more inhibitor.
+If you have just drained your system to flush out a radiator, for example, then you should add more inhibitors.

 You may also need more inhibitor if you have a recent leak in your boiler.
 This is because the pressure increases the chemical concentrations and decreases protection.